Introduction

 Key Writing Tips:

-• Follow Guidelines: Stick to the word count, formatting, and prompt provided by the scholarship committee.
+- Follow the Guidelines: Adhere to word count limits, formatting instructions, and specific essay prompts provided by the scholarship committee.

-• Tell a Story: Share your personal journey, achievements, and aspirations in a way that resonates with the selection committee.
+- Tell a Story: Share your personal journey, academic experiences, and future aspirations.
+Make sure your story resonates with the selection committee.

-Tip: Use online tools like Grammarly or Hemingway Editor to refine your writing.
+Tip: Use online tools like Grammarly or Hemingway Editor to refine your writing and ensure that your essay is error-free.

 Step 4: Prepare for Standardized Tests